Temperature dependence of $p$-wave contacts in a harmonically trapped Fermi gas

-To measure the contact, we quench the $p$-wave interaction using a 6.5~$\mu$s radio-frequency ($\mathrm{rf}$) $\pi$-pulse transferring all atoms from $|2\rangle$ to $|1\rangle$.
+To measure the contacts, we quench the $p$-wave interaction using a 6.5~$\mu$s radio-frequency ($\mathrm{rf}$) $\pi$-pulse transferring all atoms from $|2\rangle$ to $|1\rangle$.
 After a hold time of 0.2--1.5~ms, allowing saturation of the closed-channel fraction, an identical rf-pulse transfers only free atoms back to $|2\rangle$; molecules remain in $|1\rangle$ because of negligible wavefunction overlap.
-The molecular fraction is then obtained via state-selective imaging.
+The molecular fraction $f_{c,m}$ is then obtained via state-selective imaging.
 Because molecules are invisible to imaging light, they are dissociated into atoms by a 1.35~G magnetic-field ramp-up within 20~$\mu$s.
 This rapid ramp-up not only enables molecule detection but also projects their angular momentum distribution onto the absorption image~\cite{Gaebler2007,peng2025precisionmeasurementspindependentdipolar,Waseem_2016,Volz2005,Thomas2004}.
-After 1~ms time of flight, the dissociated molecules are imaged at 160.5~G along the $y$ axis (the ODT beam propagation direction), projecting the $y$-integrated distribution onto the $x$--$z$ plane with $z$ aligned to the magnetic field.
+After 1~ms time of flight, the dissociated molecules in $|1\rangle$ are imaged at 160.5~G along the $y$ axis, projecting the $y$-integrated distribution onto the $x$--$z$ plane with $z$ aligned to the magnetic field.
 The number of remaining $|2\rangle$ atoms is measured at 0~G with an arbitrary time of flight.

-\mbox{Figure~\ref{figure1}(a)} shows the momentum distribution of dissociated closed-channel molecules at various magnetic-field detunings $\delta B = B - B_0$, where $B_0$ is the resonance field for the $|m|=1$ channel.
-The anisotropy originating from dipolar splitting is evident: with increasing field, the distribution evolves from $x$- to $z$-oriented, passing through an isotropic, center-hollowed shape.
-This continuous change reflects a smooth crossover from the $|m|=1$ dominated regime to the $m=0$ dominated regime via their overlap in the middle.
+\mbox{Figure~\ref{figure1}(a)} shows the momentum distribution of dissociated closed-channel molecules at various magnetic-field detunings $\delta B = B - B_0$, where $B_0$ is the resonance field for the $m=\pm1$ channel.
+The anisotropy originating from dipolar splitting is evident: as $\delta B$ increases, the distribution evolves from $x$- to $z$-oriented, passing through an isotropic, center-hollowed shape.
+This evolution reflects the crossover from the $m=\pm1$ dominated regime to the $m=0$ regime, with both contributing in the intermediate region.

 To quantify the observed anisotropy, we plot the normalized number of molecules as a function of the polar angle $\theta$ in the $x$--$z$ plane measured from the $z$ axis ($0^\circ$), as shown in Fig.~\ref{figure1}(c).
-The anisotropy is calibrated as the fraction of $|m|=1$ molecules out of total molecules: $\gamma = N_{c, |m| = 1} / (N_{c, m = 0} + N_{c, |m| = 1})$.
+The anisotropy is calibrated as the fraction of $m=+1$ molecules: $\gamma = N_{c, m = +1} / (N_{c, m = 0} + N_{c, m = +1} +N_{c, m = -1})$.
 Because dissociated molecules follow the spherical harmonic distribution for $\ell=1$, integrating over the $y$ axis yields the $x$--$z$ distribution~\cite{SA}